-Chapter 2.
+Chapter 3.
 Concepts

-2.1.
+3.1.
 Terminology

-As Bonita is an XPDL compliant workflow solution, so most of the concepts presented in this section are the ones included in the XPDL specification.
+Bonita is an XPDL compliant workflow solution, so most of the concepts presented in this section are the ones included in the XPDL specification.
 Please, refer to this specification for more details.
 In the following lines we will briefly introduce those concepts and explain in details the way in which they are leveraged in Nova Bonita:

-- Package issued from XPDL acts as a container for main workflow objects that can be shared by multiple workflow processes. - Process (called Workflow Process into XPDL) contains the elements that make up a workflow: activities, data fields, participants, transitions, ..... - Activity is the base workflow entity to build a process.
-It contains others sub entities that will determine the behavior of the activity (the implementation: no or subflow, the start mode: manual/automatic, the performer, the performer assignment, the transition restrictions: Split or Join). - Task is a runtime object created as a specific activity type which is also called manual activity.
+- Package issued from XPDL acts as a container for main workflow objects that can be shared by multiple workflow processes. - Process (called Workflow Process into XPDL) contains the elements that make up a workflow: activities, data fields, participants, transitions, - Activity is the base workflow entity to build a process.
+It contains others sub entities that will determine the behavior of the activity (the implementation : no or subflow, the start mode: manual/automatic, the performer, the performer assignment, the transition restrictions : Split or Join). - Task is a runtime object created as a specific activity type which is also called manual activity.
 Workflow tasks could be managed by an independant module receiving tasks from other applications. - Participant is an actor in a workflow process.
 The following types are supported: SYSTEM, HUMAN, ROLE.
 Participants are associated to tasks. - Transition is a dependency expressing an order constraint between two activities.
 The notion of loop (also called iteration) is also represented via a transition. - Variable (aka Workflow Relevant Data in XPDL) is a workflow unit of data.
-Variables can be local to an activity or global to the process or a package. - Hook is user defined logic adding automatic or specific behavior to activities and workflow processes - Mapper is a unit of work allowing dynamic role resolution each time an activity with human task behavior is created (instantiated). - Performer assignment is a unit of work adding additional activity assignment rules at run time.
+Variables can be local to an activity or global to the process or a package.
+Nova Bonita support the following data types: Enumeration, String, Float, Integer, Boolean, Datetime, Performer. - Hook is user defined logic adding automatic or specific behavior to activities and workflow processes - Mapper is a unit of work allowing dynamic role resolution each time an activity with human task behavior is created (instantiated). - Performer assignment is a unit of work adding additional activity assignment rules at run time.